CymatiCorp/CyKITv2/README.md

 --------

 * Uses Python threading.
-* Able to connect localy to localhost. (no need for http servers)
+* Able to connect locally to localhost. (no need for http servers)
 * Scrolling
 * Able to make use of EEG data via javascript.
 * EEG graphing.
 * Masking (Advanced feature lets you manipulate data functions in real-time)
+* Streams to any program via TCP stream.
+* EEG logging.
+Can display in Emotiv programs.

 Note: Does not currently stream to openvibe. <br>
-      Only a browser can access this data.

 Beta
 ----

-Updated 12.23.2017

 Gyro Data not yet supported.  <br>
 Depending on the headset, you may be able to view gyros in manual control. <br>